Electromagnetic Analysis of Reconfigurable Intelligent Surface

 where

-• Gt is the embedded gain of the BS transmitter.
+is the embedded gain of the BS transmitter.

-• Gr is the embedded gain of the UE receiver.
+is the embedded gain of the UE receiver.

-• Ar is the effective aperture area of the UE.
+is the effective aperture area of the UE.

-• λ is the free-space wavelength.
+is the free-space wavelength.

-• Material properties and geometry of the IRS.
+Material properties and geometry of the RIS.

 This example focuses on varying the incident signal configurations and determining the corresponding reflection characteristics.

-Assume that dtn and drn are in the far-field range.
-You can abstract the IRS as infiniteArray catalog element with a planeWaveExcitation model.
+Assume that and are in the far-field range.
+You can abstract the RIS as infiniteArray

 Assign Operational Frequency

-Set the operational frequency F0 to 5.8 GHz and compute the corresponding wavelength lambda using the speed of light and frequency.
+to 5.8 GHz and compute the corresponding wavelength lambda

 F0 = 5.8e9;